 • Your organisation’s most recent accounts or financial information

 • A copy of your Safeguarding Policy if you work with children and young people or adults at risk

 What will happen next?

 Once we have received your application it will be assessed by Westfield Parish Council’s Finance and Personnel Committee and then passed to full Council for a final decision on the allocation of grants.
-You should be notified of the outcome by the middle of November 2019.
+You should be notified of the outcome by the beginning of January 2021.

 If your application is successful you will receive an email detailing the amount of the grant and what it is to be used for.

 Monitoring and evaluation

 Some months following payment of the grants we will send you a grant monitoring form.
 This form asks for details of how the grant was spent and what was achieved.

 We will use the personal data provided on the application form to process your application and to monitor the project.
 If you would like us to contact you about future grant funding opportunities you should tick the relevant box on the application form.
 In limited circumstances, we may be required to release information, including personal data and commercial information, on request under the Freedom of Information Act 2000.
 Please refer to our Privacy Notice for more information.

 If you feel that any other information about your application or project should not be made publicly available, please contact us to discuss this.

 Westfield Parish Council recognises and values people’s differences and will assist them to use their talents to reach their full potential.
 The organisation will do all it can to ensure it recruits, trains and promotes people based on qualifications, experience and abilities for all roles within the organisation.
 Westfield Parish Council is unreservedly opposed to any form of discrimination on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation (defined as Protected Characteristics).

 The full Equalities Policy can be viewed online.